emissary-ingress/emissary/docs/user-guide/with-istio.md

         labels:  {'application': 'ambassador'}
 ```

-*Note:* Assuming ambassador-monitor service is runnning on default namespace.
+*Note:* Assuming ambassador-monitor service is runnning in default namespace.

 *Note:* You can also add the scrape by hand by using kubectl edit or dashboard.